-Author and Share Power BI Reports on Real-Time Acumatica Data
+Create Power BI Reports on Real-Time Acumatica Data

-Use the CData ODBC Driver for Acumatica to visualize Acumatica data in Power BI Desktop and then upload to the Power BI service.
+Use the CData ODBC Driver for Acumatica to visualize Acumatica data in Power BI Desktop.

-With built-in support for ODBC on Microsoft Windows, CData ODBC Drivers provide self-service integration with self-service analytics tools such as Microsoft Power BI.
+With built-in support for ODBC on Microsoft Windows, the CData ODBC Drivers provide self-service integration with self-service analytics tools such as Microsoft Power BI.
 The CData ODBC Driver for Acumatica links your Power BI reports to operational Acumatica data.
 You can monitor Acumatica data through dashboards and ensure that your analysis reflects Acumatica data in real time by scheduling refreshes or refreshing on demand.
 This article details how to use the ODBC driver to create real-time visualizations of Acumatica data in Microsoft Power BI Desktop and then upload to Power BI.

 The CData ODBC Drivers offer unmatched performance for interacting with live Acumatica data in Power BI due to optimized data processing built into the driver.
 When you issue complex SQL queries from Power BI to Acumatica, the driver pushes supported SQL operations, like filters and aggregations, directly to Acumatica and utilizes the embedded SQL Engine to process unsupported operations (often SQL functions and JOIN operations) client-side.
 With built-in dynamic metadata querying, you can visualize and analyze Acumatica data using native Power BI data types.